-(a) The Petition Record provided by the Claims Administrator which consists of:
+- (a) The Record provided by the Claims Administrator which consists of:

 - (1) A copy of the Notice of Monetary Award Claim Determination or Notice of Derivative Claimant Award Determination;

 - (2) The Petition for Deviation;

 - (3) The Memorandum in Support;

 - (4) The Response Memorandum;

 - (5) Any Reply Memorandum; and

-- (6) Any additional evidence produced by either Party or the Claims Administrator in response to a request of the Magistrate Judge.
+- (6) Any additional evidence produced by either Party in response to a request of the Magistrate Judge.

-- (b) Any testimony or documents properly presented during a hearing, if one is granted.
+(b) Any evidence properly presented during a hearing, if granted.

-211. If I am unrepresented in the Petition for Deviation proceedings, can I ask to have a lawyer appointed to represent me?
+199. If I am unrepresented in the Petition for Deviation proceedings, can I ask to have a lawyer appointed to represent me?